bitwarden/contributing-docs/docs/architecture/push-notifications/mobile.md

 the `/send` endpoint the same way it does a message generated from an action on the Bitwarden Cloud server; there is no difference and the same code is executed either way.

-No decrypted data is ever send in push notification payloads, and the data is never stored on the Bitwarden Cloud database when being proxied by the push relay.
+No decrypted data is ever sent in push notification payloads, and the data is never stored on the Bitwarden Cloud database when being proxied by the push relay.
 This allows our self-hosted instances to keep their data segregated from the Bitwarden Cloud and still use push notifications.